 How to Get to Pompeii From Rome

-Although you can get from Rome to Pompeii pretty quickly by train, car, or bus, we recommend making the trip via train.
+Although you can get from Rome to Pompeii quickly by train, car, or bus, we recommend making the trip via train.
 It’s faster than the other two methods and pretty affordable.
 But the time saved instead of taking a bus more than makes up for the small addition in price, and it is also significantly easier than renting a car if you don’t already have one in Rome.

 Getting from Rome to Pompeii is pretty straightforward, but it does require boarding two different trains.
 The first leg of your trip will go from Rome to Naples, which will take roughly an hour or so.
-Once in Naples, grab your ticket and hop onboard your next train from Naples to Pompeii, and that’s it.
+Once in Naples, grab your ticket and hop on your next train from Naples to Pompeii, and that’s it.
 After another 40 minutes, you’ll arrive at your destination.
 Once you arrive at the train station in Pompeii, you’ll be able to start your adventure.

 What to do in Pompeii

-Pompeii is one of the world’s most famous examples of ancient ruins and certainly holds that title in Italy.
+Pompeii is one of the world’s most famous examples of ancient ruins and holds that title in Italy.
 Destroyed by the eruption of Mount Vesuvius nearly 2,000 years ago in 79 AD, the Ruins of Pompeii are rich with history and offer visitors a glimpse into the past.
 Explore the area, and you’ll find the remains of what’s left of ancient pillars, walls, and columns.

 Florence